 For a > 1, the logarithm of b to base a is x if ax = b.
 Thus, loga b = x if ax = b.
 This function is known as logarithmic function.

 For base a = 10, this function is known as common logarithm and for base a = e, it is known as natural logarithm denoted by ln x.
 Following are some of the important observations regarding logarithmic functions which has base a>1.

 - The domain of log function consists of positive real numbers only, as we cannot interpret the meaning of log functions for negative values.

-- For the log function though the domain is only the set of positive real numbers, but the range is set of all real values, I.e. R
+- For the log function, though the domain is only the set of positive real numbers, the range is set of all real values, I.e. R

-- When we plot the graph of log functions and move from left to right, the functions shows increasing behavior.
+- When we plot the graph of log functions and move from left to right, the functions show increasing behaviour.

 - The graph of log function never cuts x-axis or y-axis, though it seems to tend towards them.

 - Logap = α, logbp = β and logba = µ, then aα = p, bβ = p and bµ = a

 Let us now focus on the derivative of exponential functions.